As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 In the West Bank, Israeli settlers attacked a village south of Nablus, opening fire on Palestinians and killing three, the territory's health ministry said.
 More than two dozen Palestinians have died in fighting in the West Bank since the weekend.

-In the kibbutz of Be’eri near Gaza, Israeli troops were still removing the bodies of dead Hamas militants who stormed the community, killing more than 100 residents, then battled soldiers for nearly three days.
-Major General Itai Veruv told visiting journalists that the military found evidence of Hamas militants cutting throats of bound captives, lining up children and killing them and packing 15 teenage girls in a room before throwing a grenade inside.

-Shock, grief and demands for vengeance against Hamas are running high in Israel.
-Past conflicts with Hamas included heavy bombardments of Gaza but ended with the group still in power.

-In a new tactic, Israel is warning civilians to evacuate whole Gaza neighborhoods, rather than just individual buildings, then levelling large swaths in waves of airstrikes.
+In a new tactic, Israel is warning civilians to evacuate whole Gaza neighborhoods, rather than just individual buildings, then leveling large swaths in waves of airstrikes.

 Israel’s tone has changed as well.
 In past conflicts, its military insisted on the precision of strikes in Gaza, trying to ward off criticism over civilian deaths.
 This time, military briefings emphasize the destruction being wreaked.